ivan-tkatchev/tab/docs/README.html.md

 sum
 : Accepts a numeric value, returns a value of the same type.
 When combined together, the sum of the values is computed.

+uniques
+: Accepts any value and returns a `UInt`-valued aggregator that counts the number of unique values when combined. *Note:* hashes of values are stored, so the result is exact as long as there are no hash collisions.
+Memory usage is proportional to the count of unique values.

+uniques_estimator
+: Like [[uniques]], except that a [statistical estimator](http://en.wikipedia.org/wiki/HyperLogLog) is used instead.
+The result is not exact but the estimator uses constant memory. *Note:* the estimator works better with larger counts of unique values.

 var
 : Accepts a numeric value, returns a floating-point number.
 When combined together, the sample variance is computed, defined as the mean of squares minus the square of the mean.